-The NHS 111 service is staffed by a team of fully trained advisers, supported by experienced nurses and paramedics.
-They will ask you questions to assess your symptoms, then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
-That could be the emergency department, an out-of-hours doctor, an urgent care centre or a walk-in centre, a community nurse, an emergency dentist or a late-opening chemist.
+The 111 service is staffed by a team of fully trained advisers, supported by experienced nurses and paramedics.
+They will ask you questions to assess your symptoms.
+Then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
+That could be the emergency department, urgent treatment centre, minor injury unit, out-of-hours doctor, emergency dentist or a pharmacy.

 Calls to 111 are recorded.
 All calls and the records created are maintained securely, and will only be shared with others directly involved with your care.

 NHS 111 offers a video relay service that allows you to make a video call to a British Sign Language (BSL) interpreter.
-The BSL interpreter will call an NHS 111 adviser on your behalf, and you're then able to have a real-time conversation with the NHS 111 adviser via the interpreter.
+The BSL interpreter will call a 111 adviser on your behalf.
+You will then be able to have a real-time conversation with the 111 adviser via the interpreter.
 You’ll need a webcam, a modern computer, and a good broadband connection to use this service.

 There is also a confidential interpreter service, which is available in many languages.
 Simply mention the language you wish to use when the NHS 111 operator answers your call.